top of page

 2018

-World No 1 plays with topographical references as motherboards are maps made with arteries for information and electricity to travel through.
+World 1 plays with topographical references, motherboards are maps made with arteries for information and electricity to travel through.
 The computer components are transformed into a sculpture that highlights the material's beauty.
 They are dissected, their innards exposed, revealing the underbelly of the machines we take for granted; an autopsy of our consumer society.
 Stockwell chooses these ‘commodity’ materials because they contain 'Stains of Existence' and act as ready-made signifiers, which she sculpts and interweaves in ways that delicately reveal their obscured politics and hidden beauty.

 World No 1 was commissioned by Bedfordshire University in 2010.